0xPolygon/polygon-docs/docs/cdk/how-to/deploy-t1-prover-devnet.md

 ## Type-1 prover testing procedure

-The aim of this devnet setup is to use Polygon CDK type-1 prover to test Erigon state witnesses.
+The aim of this devnet setup is to use Polygon Type-1 Prover to test Erigon state witnesses.

 The following steps create some test data.